-Michele wrote and directed the award-winning short film Bay Creek Tennis Camp (2023) which is continuing to screen at festivals, universities, and other venues across the world.
-She has written and directed numerous other award-winning films including Imagine Kolle 37 (2017), which screened at the Institute of Contemporary Art and film festivals across the world, and Red Sneakers (2008).
-She also worked as associate producer on the documentary feature Salvage (2019), which premiered at SXSW Film Festival.
-She has several creative projects in the works—including a feature screenplay Cruisin‘, an episodic screenplay Midlife Mayhem, and a documentary The Impermanence of Everything.
+Michele wrote and directed the award-winning short film Bay Creek Tennis Camp (2023) which continues to screen at festivals, universities, and other venues across the world.
+She has written and directed numerous award-winning films which have screened at festivals across the world and the Institute of Contemporary Art including Imagine Kolle 37 (2017) and Red Sneakers (2008).
+She worked as associate producer on the documentary Salvage (2019), which premiered at SXSW Film Festival.

 Learn more about her or get in touch.